brave0duck/data_structure/README.md

-# data_structure - at home, at office
+# this is data_structure - at home, at office